FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 Finally, the last income component of my portfolio comes from interest from bonds and cash.
 Vanguard Short-Term Treasury ETF (VGSH) and Schwab US TIPS ETF (SCHP) are example holdings, with the actual amount varying with the prevailing interest rates, the real rates on TIPS, and the current rate of inflation.

 Dividend and interest income yield.
-To estimate the income from my portfolio, I use the weighted “TTM” or “12-Month Yield” from Morningstar (checked 7/3/24), which is the sum of the trailing 12 months of interest and dividend payments divided by the last month’s ending share price (NAV) plus any capital gains distributed (usually zero for index funds) over the same period.
-My TTM portfolio yield is now roughly 2.61%.
+To estimate the income from my portfolio, I use the weighted “TTM” or “12-Month Yield” from Morningstar (checked 10/6/24), which is the sum of the trailing 12 months of interest and dividend payments divided by the last month’s ending share price (NAV) plus any capital gains distributed (usually zero for index funds) over the same period.
+My TTM portfolio yield is now roughly 2.53%.

 What about the 4% rule?
 For big-picture purposes, I support the simple 4% or 3% rule of thumb, which equates to a target of accumulating roughly 25 to 33 times your annual expenses.
 I would lean towards a 3% withdrawal rate if you want to retire young (closer to age 50) and a 4% withdrawal rate if retiring at a more traditional age (closer to 65).
 I don’t enjoy debating this number.
 It’s just a quick and dirty target to get you started, not a number sent down from the heavens!
-You will always have time to adjust later.

 During the accumulation stage, your time is better spent focusing on earning potential via better career moves, improving your skillset, networking, and/or looking for asymmetrical (unlimited upside, limited downside) entrepreneurial opportunities where you have an ownership interest.

 Our dividends and interest income are not automatically reinvested.
 They are simply another “paycheck”.
 As with our other variable paychecks, we can choose to either spend it or invest it again to compound things more quickly.
 You could use this money to cut back working hours, pursue a different career path, start a new business, take a sabbatical, perform charity or volunteer work, and so on.
 You don’t have to wait until you hit a magic number.
-Our life path is very different because of this philosophy.
+Our life path has been very different because of this philosophy.
 FIRE is Life!

 “Never ask anyone for their opinion, forecast, or recommendation.
 Just ask them what they have in their portfolio.” – Nassim Taleb